boblemaire/IoTaWatt/Docs/query.rst

 &begin=<time specifier>
 .......................

     Required parameter.
-Time can specified in a variety of relative and absolute formats.
+Time can be specified in a variety of relative and absolute formats.
 See `time specifiers`_

 &end=<time specifier>
 .....................

     Required parameter.
-Time can specified in a variety of relative and absolute formats.
+Time can be specified in a variety of relative and absolute formats.
 See `time specifiers`_. end must be greater than begin.

 &group={ **auto** | all | <n> {s | m | h | d | w | M | y}}